IFCLA Conference 2016 (hosted and organised by SCL) - Thursday 9 and Friday 10 June 2016, London

 Chair: Dai Davis, Partner, Percy Crow Davis & Co

 Professor Nico van Eijk, Professor of Information Law, Media and Telecommunications Law, Faculty of Law of the University of Amsterdam, Director of the Institute for Information Law (IViR)

 Aravind Swaminathan, Global Co-Chair, Cybersecurity & Data Privacy Team, Orrick, Seattle

-Chris James, Senior Technology and Privacy Associate, Paul Hastings LLP
+Chris James, Senior Technology and Privacy Associate, Paul Hastings (Europe) LLP